Sandeepkasiraju98/Healthcare-Data-Platform/README.md

 ## 📌 Overview

 This platform simulates a real-world **Electronic Health Record (EHR) system**, built with a modern data stack.
-It covers the full data engineering lifecycle — from raw CSV ingestion to cloud-hosted REST APIs, NoSQL storage, distributed analytics, BI dashboards, and statistical validation in R.
+It covers the full data engineering lifecycle, from raw CSV ingestion to cloud-hosted REST APIs, NoSQL storage, distributed analytics, BI dashboards, and statistical validation in R.

 > Built to demonstrate production-level data engineering, cloud deployment, and analytics skills across the full stack.